DreamHost shared web servers run a procwatch daemon that kills processes using too much processor-power and/or memory.

 Resolving issues with procwatch

-If you are running a script from a command line, for example, adding Perl modules or running an install script, your script may quit prematurely.
+If you are running a script from a command line, for example, running an install script, your script may quit prematurely.
 Your error log file may show "killed" or you may see the error "premature end of script headers".
-You can check your site's error log file to confirm.
+Check your site's error log file to confirm.

 The following articles help to lower your memory consumption and avoid hitting your procwatch limits in the future: